micro-ROS/micro-ROS.github.io/_docs/tutorials/basic/getting_started/index.md

 ----------------

-## Running rclc and rclcpp examples in your ROS2 workspace {#rclc-rclcpp-ROS2-ws}
+## Running rclc and rclcpp examples in your ROS 2 workspace {#rclc-rclcpp-ROS2-ws}

 There are also available examples that you could run building the code at your Linux or Windows computer.

 ### Previous step

-To run all the demonstrations, you need to set up the ROS2 environment and build all the required packages.
+To run all the demonstrations, you need to set up the ROS 2 environment and build all the required packages.
 Click [here](https://github.com/microROS/micro-ROS-doc) to read further about how to do this previous step.

 ### Package clusters